nanjizal/secrets4haxe/md/intro1.md

 we can inline methods, but we can't use the keyword on ```public var message( get, set ): String;```.
 There are some other options if we only want to allow get or only set, we can use 'never'. 'default' can be used to save declaring some of the methods. 'null' and '@:isVar' are other options used, covered in haxe manual.  https://haxe.org/manual/class-field-property-rules.html

-With the latest Haxe here is a rather strange approach using an 'abstract type'
+With the latest Haxe here is a rather strange approach using an 'abstract type', abstract types only exist at compile they are like virtual types often used to add funtionality without full cost of inheritance.
 ```Haxe
 function main() {
     var str = new Test("Haxe is Great!");